-Instant Pot Creamy Chicken Tortilla Soup.
-A hearty, spicy tomato based chicken soup topped tortilla chips and sour cream.
-A delicious quick easy dinner that you can throw together in a jiff.
+Instant Pot Creamy Chicken Tortilla Soup is a hearty, spicy tomato based chicken soup.
+A delicious quick easy dinner that you can throw together in a jiff, this is one of our favorite Hatch green chili recipes!

 And I even went out on a limb and bought one for my friend for Christmas.
 It’s been fabulous fun having someone to learn with, to share nervous jitters with and to share success with.
 We’ve become Instant Pot accountability partners.